 The first thing is first - every software has a source code!

 A developer, a team, or an organization creates and maintains that source code exclusively while having complete control over it.
 Only these entities can modify it since they have made it and have access.
-Such software is known as “proprietary” or “closed-source” software like Windows OS, Microsoft Office, Adobe Photoshop, etc.
+Such software is proprietary or closed-source software like Windows OS, Microsoft Office, Adobe Photoshop, etc.

 Thus, only the original creators can legally copy, inspect, and alter such software.
 And if users want to use it, they must agree, that is, sign a license displayed the first time they run it - that they will not alter the software without the authors/developers/organization's permission.
 And users will rarely have permission to do so.

 Open Source is way different from closed-source software.
-Because its authors/developers make it in such a way that its source code is editable and freely available to users/other developers who would use that code, alter it, copy it, learn from it, or share it.
-For example, the LibreOffice and the GNU Image Manipulation Program (GIMP) are open-source software.
+Because its authors/developers make its source code editable and freely available to users/other developers who would use that code, alter it, copy it, learn from it, or share it.
+For example, [ LibreOffice ] (https://www.libreoffice.org/) and the GNU Image Manipulation Program ( GIMP ) are open-source software.

-Like closed-source software/proprietary software, users have to accept the terms and conditions mentioned in the license when they begin to use open-source software.
-But the legal times are very different for open source software compared to those of proprietary software.
+Like closed-source software/proprietary software, users must accept the terms and conditions mentioned in the license when they begin using open-source software.
+But the legal times are very different for open-source software than for proprietary software.